 After the coil packs are installed, you can install the spark plugs and coil wires as well.
 I have links to what I used below.

-Here you can see the fuel line connected to the fuel rail on the TBSS/NBSS intake.
+Here the fuel line from the tank and pump is now connected to the fuel rail on the TBSS/NBSS intake.

 Electrical and Engine Control Unit (ECU)